bscotch/favro-sdk/README.md

 <p align="center"><i><a href="https://www.bscotch.net">Butterscotch Shenanigans</a> Presents:</i></p>

 <h1 align="center"> Bravo</h1>
-<h2 align="center">The <i>(Unofficial)</i> Node.js SDK for Favro</h2>
+<h2 align="center">The <i>(Unofficial)</i> Favro SDK</h2>

+Bravo makes working with the Favro API a breeze.

+### Features

+- 💧 Favro data is hydrated into feature-rich and explorable classes, with convenience functions galore
+- 🤖 Fully typed (with Typescript) so your IDE can do tons of the work for you
+- 🔐 Credentials and Favro-specific request details handled automatically
+- 💤 Lazy-loading of search results to minimize API calls

+See the [Roadmap](./ROADMAP.md) for which Favro API features are implemented, planned, or backburnered.

+### Why?

 [Favro](https://www.favro.com/) is an amazing project management tool and a great way to centralize all kinds of workflows.
-However, Favro's integrations with external tools, and its own internal automations, are limited.
-Favro provides a limited [HTTP API and Webhooks](https://favro.com/developer), allowing us to extend Favro's internal automations and external integrations.
-However, working with raw web APIs & Webhooks is a pain.
+However, Favro's integrations with external tools and services, and its own internal automations, are limited.

+Fortunately, Favro provides an [HTTP API and Webhooks](https://favro.com/developer) so developers can fill in those gaps themselves.
+Unfortunately, using raw HTTP APIs is unpleasant and time-consuming.
 That's where Bravo comes in!

-Bravo is a Node.js toolkit (or, if we want to get fancy, a "Software Development Toolkit") meant to make working with the Favro API a breeze.
-Within [its limitations](#tips-tricks-and-limitations), anyway!

 _Butterscotch Shenanigans&reg; and Bravo are not affiliated with Favro._